 Psychotherapy Networker • 14 Comments

-On the first Tuesday of every month, we'll pose a Quandary and collect responses.
+Clinician's Quandary invites your take on how you'd handle tricky scenarios in practice!
+On the first Tuesday of every month, we'll pose a new Quandary and collect responses.
 Top answers from the previous month will be posted that same day and shared with your colleagues worldwide.
 See below for submission details.

 This month's Quandary: